izzat5233/fruit-classifier-wasm/README.md

 5. **Web Integration** (Release profile only):
     - For the Release profile, include the generated JavaScript and WebAssembly files in your web project.
 Use the Emscripten Module API for interaction with the compiled code.
-    - All wasm files are generated at `/web/static/wasm`. `web/static` directory is served 'as is' by hugo server.
+    - All wasm files are generated at `/web/static/wasm`. `web/static` directory is served as-is by hugo server.